There are three faculty tracks and three faculty pathways:

 Regular and research faculty may switch tracks in accordance with the process defined for regular or research appointments.
 This generally would require a national search, unless the original position was advertised for either the regular OR research track.
 Please check with your division to see if this exemption applies.

-Associate professors who switch from physician/scientist to clinician/teacher must serve 3 years in the new pathway before they can be considered for promotion.
+Associate professors who switch from physician/scientist to clinician/scholar must serve 3 years in the new pathway before they can be considered for promotion.

 - Pathway switches are reviewed by the department A&P committee and require review and approval by the chair and the dean